West Cork Rally: Tarmac Championship years (2014-present)

 The 2020 Clonakilty Park Hotel West Cork Rally was scheduled to take place on 14–15 March, and traditionally host Irish Tarmac Rally Championship round as well as the British Rally Championship round for the second year running.
 On 12 March the event was postponed in the light of the coronavirus pandemic.
 On 20 March, Motorsport Ireland issued a statement that all motorsport events are suspended until 1 June 2020.
 On 28 April the Tarmac Rally Organisers' Association announced that the 2020 Irish Tarmac Rally Championship is cancelled.

 The 2025 Clonakilty Park Hotel West Cork Rally took place between the Friday the 14th and Sunday the 16th of March.
 It hosted the first round of the Irish Tarmac Rally Championship after the Galway International Rally was postponed.
 The rally consisted of eighteen stages, including two night stages on the Friday.
 Keith Cronin lead after the 1st and 2nd days, Jon Armstrong would then go to finish SS18 34.8 seconds up on Cronin.
 However Armstrong would be excluded from the finishers list after receiving outside assistance to reach Parc fermé after the final stage.

+The 2026 Clonakilty Park Hotel West Cork Rally took place between Friday the 13th and Sunday the 15th of March.
+It was the second round of the Irish Tarmac Rally Championship following the Galway International Rally.
+The rally consisted of 16 stages with the first of two night stages on the Friday starting in the centre of Clonakilty.
+Josh Moffett would win the rally having led after every stage of the rally.
+This would mark Moffett's third success at the rally tying him in second place alongside Bob Fowden in the list of most victories, only behind Donagh Kelly on five.
+Callum Devine finished second, 9.9 seconds off Moffett, having overtaken third place Eddie Doherty on the final stage.